NixOS/nixpkgs/doc/builders/fetchers.chapter.md

 Hash mismatches generate an error message containing the correct sha256.

 A similar problem arises while testing changes to a fetcher's implementation.
-If the output of the derivation already exists in the nix store or cache, test failures can go undetected.
+If the output of the derivation already exists in the Nix store, test failures can go undetected.
 The [`invalidateFetcherByDrvHash`](#tester-invalidateFetcherByDrvHash) function helps prevent reusing cached derivations.

 ## `fetchurl` and `fetchzip` {#fetchurl}